syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Filtering.md

 {% endhighlight %}

-If the toolbar search textbox is not enabled in TreeGrid, and still if the contents need to be filtered at initial load using the `searchSettings` property, then the user should enable the [`allowSearching`](https://help.syncfusion.com/api/js/ejtreegrid#members:allowsearching "allowSearching") property along with search settings.
+If the toolbar search textbox is not enabled in TreeGrid, and still if the contents need to be filtered at initial load using the `SearchSettings` property, then the user should enable the `AllowSearching` property along with search settings.

 {% highlight CSHTML %}